Russia warns of new nuclear deployments in Baltics if Finland, Sweden join NATO - NewsBreak

 He said that should Finland and Sweden join NATO, Moscow would need to “seriously strengthen the grouping of land forces and air defense, deploy significant naval forces in the waters of the Gulf of Finland.”

-Medvedev said that previously “Russia has not taken such measures and was not going to,” according to Reuters.
+Medvedev said that previously “Russia has not taken such measures and was not going to,” according to Reuters .White House closer to canceling student debt ‘than ever before’, Schumer says

 “If our hand is forced well … take note it wasn’t us who proposed this,” he added.